Medication Search - Ogen

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Ogen medication come in?
+What form(s) does Ogen come in?

 Ogen is no longer being manufactured for sale in Canada and is no longer available under any brand names.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

-How should I use the Ogen medication?
+How should I use Ogen?

 The dose of estropipate should be adjusted to the minimum amount required to control symptoms.
 Usually the medication is taken for 21 to 25 days of the month, followed by 5 to 7 days of rest.
 Women who have had a hysterectomy (i.e., they have had their uterus removed) may take the tablets daily.
 Women who have not had a hysterectomy should take the medication along with a progestogen (such as progesterone or medroxyprogesterone acetate) for 12 to 14 days of each cycle to reduce the risk of endometrial (uterine) cancer.